- Are former OAH grantees able to continue their programs after their federal funding ends and if so, in what form?

 - What supports should be provided during the grant and as it ends to help grantees continue their efforts?

-This three-year study from 2015 to 2018 provides insight into how the Office of Adolescent Health (OAH), now merged with the Office of Population Affairs (OPA),programs sustained their work after federal funding ended.
+This three-year study from 2015 to 2018 provides insight into how programs formerly funded by the Office of Adolescent Health (OAH), now merged with the Office of Population Affairs (OPA), sustained their work after federal funding ended.
 It focuses on the 71 former grantees who were not awarded renewed funding in the second rounds of the Teen Pregnancy Prevention (TPP) and the Pregnancy Assistance Fund (PAF) programs.
 These grantees represent over 60 percent of the original cohorts.
 The research team reviewed grantee documents and held two rounds of interviews with former OAH grantees.

 PDF content is undergoing Section 508 review and will be updated pending remediation.
 For immediate assistance, please contact: email@example.com.

 Read Sustaining Teen Pregnancy Prevention Programs: Lessons Learned from Former OAH Grantees for key lessons gathered from interviews with former TPP grantees.